 Of all the supplies listed the most critical by far is an adequate supply of drinking water.

 Everything else (including food) is secondary to water because the body needs a large and continuous supply of fresh water.
-After a hurricane, water service is interrupted for lengthy periods of time because of lack of power and the fact that existing water supplies are often polluted.
+After a hurricane, water service will likely be interrupted for lengthy periods of time because of lack of power and the fact that existing water supplies are often polluted.
 Pure and fresh water is mandatory to ensure proper hydration and avoid disease spread through polluted water.

 Plan to collect and store water supplies that exceed the minimum and use the highest quality water possible.
 Ultra-pure distilled water can be stored for long periods because there are no minerals or bacteria in the water; supplies can be maintained almost indefinitely if stored in a cool dark place.